vedredkar10/CL101-SME-Cafe-Operations-Transformation/README.md

 ## Project Outline

-Frutilicious Café was a growing independent café in Goa operating entirely on institutional memory and handwritten notebooks.
+A growing independent café in Goa operating entirely on institutional memory and handwritten notebooks.
 The owner had no visibility into daily sales, revenue, inventory levels, or wastage — all ordering and operational decisions were made on intuition.
 This engagement involved